ToledoEM/Bash-blind-rename/README.md

 6. Check that folder it is in fact a folder and do not goes in subfolders
 7. Reduce risk of filename collisions with shasum filename, cut in half
 8. Control if folder have been obfuscate looking for ```name_dictionary_DEPRECATED.csv```
+9. Create file with only new names to register the manual analysis of the images

 ### Use